-Our online comparison tool is the quickest and easiest way to review your options and find a cheaper energy deal.
-We’ll show you the discounts available, your estimated quarterly bill, and any other information you need to make the best choice for your household.
+Our online comparison tool offers one of the quickest and easiest ways to review your options and help search for a cheaper energy deal.

 That is as simple as it sounds!

 The average electricity cost in Australia varies substantially, depending on which state or territory you live.

 To learn more about how much electricity might cost you, please select our state and territory pages for more in-depth information:

 Please note: If you live in regional Queensland, the Northern Territory, Tasmania and Western Australia, you are limited or unable to choose an electricity provider on our site.
 See why.

 We compare several of the most reputable electricity providers in Australia.
 Depending on your location and our service’s plan availability, you can compare electricity plans from some of the providers listed below.

 Keep in mind that we don’t compare energy products from all providers on this list as we do not compare all brands in the market, or all products offered by all brands.
 Information about the partners we currently compare is available here.